Diagnosis

 Stool tests

-Mature female ascariasis worms in your intestine begin laying eggs.
-These eggs travel through your digestive system and eventually can be found in your stool.
+Mature female ascariasis worms in the small intestine start laying eggs.
+In time, these eggs can be found in the stool.

-To diagnose ascariasis, your doctor will examine your stool for the tiny (microscopic) eggs and larvae.
+Your healthcare professional checks your stool for the tiny eggs and larvae.
 But eggs won't appear in stool until at least 40 days after you're infected.
-And if you're infected with only male worms, you won't have eggs.
+And if you're infected with only male worms, you won't have eggs in your stool.

 Blood tests